nemethmik/t11mobiwa-typescript/README.md

 ## Adding Firebase Support
 - **npm install firebase** for getting started with authentication.
 Firebase CLI was already installed.

+## Adding Material UI Final Forms
+I've created a branch addingmuiforms for experimenting with [React Final Forms](https://github.com/final-form/react-final-form) which is an integration of [Final Form](https://github.com/final-form) with React from the same author [Erik Rassmussen (Next Generation Forms with React Final Form)](https://www.youtube.com/watch?v=WoSzy-4mviQ).
+I watched a number of videos about Formik, but I picked Final Forms because of its cleaner [integration with Material UI](https://github.com/final-form/react-final-form#material-ui-10); the sample [on codesandbox](https://codesandbox.io/s/2z5y03y81r) was written by erikras himself, and works with the latest Material UI right away.
+[React Define Form](https://github.com/ForbesLindesay/define-form/tree/master/packages/react-define-form) is TypeScript package to create typed form data structures for Final Form, but it seems that it is abandoned by its author with a couple of issues.
+[Final Form Material UI (FFMUI)](https://github.com/Deadly0/final-form-material-ui) is a binding written in TypeScript between FF and MUI.
+This is a very simple package very similar to what is available in the codesandbox demo from erikras.
+[Issue #4](https://github.com/Deadly0/final-form-material-ui/issues/4) is about a nice example.
+[Oliver Tassinari made a nice demo](https://codesandbox.io/s/9ywq085k9w) using the components from this project, but he didn't use the Select component either.
+Oliver used Grid to layout the elements, Typography, Paper and nice MUI Button components.
+I have [forked and extended this project on codesandbox](https://codesandbox.io/s/n4rvznnw0p) with a Select component, where the width was set with adding ```formControlProps={{ fullWidth: true }}``` to the Field.

+- **npm install react-final-form final-form final-form-material-ui react-define-form**

 ## Available Scripts
 In the project directory, you can run: